Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Conclusion

 \section{Conclusion}

-\glsresetall We attempted to answer the questions of (1) why training unstructured sparse networks from random initialization performs poorly and; (2) what makes \glspl{lt} and \gls{dst} the exceptions?
+In this work we studied (1) why training unstructured sparse networks from random initialization performs poorly and; (2) what makes \glspl{lt} and \gls{dst} the exceptions?
 We identified that randomly initialized unstructured sparse \glspl{nn} exhibit poor gradient flow when initialized naively and proposed an alternative initialization that scales the initial variance for each neuron separately.
 Furthermore we showed that modern sparse \gls{nn} architectures are more sensitive to poor gradient flow during early training rather than initialization alone.
 We observed that this is somewhat addressed by state-of-the-art \gls{dst} methods, such as \gls{rigl}, which significantly improves gradient flow during early training over traditional sparse training methods.
 Finally, we show that \glspl{lt} do not improve gradient flow at either initialization or during training, but rather their success lies in effectively re-learning the original pruning solution they are derived from.
-We showed that a \glspl{lt} initialization resides within the same basin of attraction as the pruning solution and, furthermore, when trained the \gls{lt} solution learns a highly similar solution to the pruning solution.
+We showed that a \glspl{lt} initialization resides within the same basin of attraction as the pruning solution and, furthermore, when trained the \gls{lt} solution learns a highly similar solution to the pruning solution, limiting their ensemble performance.
 These findings suggest that \glspl{lt} are fundamentally limited in their potential for improving the training of sparse \glspl{nn} more generally.